 Here are some reasons why this is going to improve your sales efforts:

-When you are setting appointments over the phone and have a cold call that rolls into an instant meeting, there is usually some sort of discussion or line of questions that makes this transition happen.
+When you are setting appointments over the phone and have a cold call that rolls into an instant meeting, there is usually some discussion or line of questions that make this transition happen.
 For example, the prospect hears part of your pitch and asks you a good question.
 You get excited by the question and then give a thorough explanation.
 The next thing you know is that you have been talking for 10 minutes.
 Guess what—you have ended up in an instant meeting.

 The problem with that path is that you missed a great opportunity to go for the appointment and fulfill your immediate goal of setting appointments over the phone.
 The opportunity missed is when the prospect asked a good question, and you answered it.
 Here is something that you could say instead: